KarinaRovani/bds02/README.md

 # About
 This project was developed as a TDD challenge, using Spring Boot and the JUnit testing framework.
 The goal of the challenge was to implement automated tests for two control classes: CityController and EventController, using the TDD (Test Driven Development) software development pattern.

-[DevSuperior](https://devsuperior.com.br/) Spring Boot Bootcamp Project 0.2: Automated Tests.
+[DevSuperior](https://devsuperior.com.br/) Spring Boot Bootcamp Project 0.2: TDD (Test Driven Development).

 ## Technologies used